 There are many options when it comes to where to stay at Disneyland Paris.

 As I was growing up I was lucky enough to stay at a number of the Disneyland Resort Paris Hotels as well as then in my late teens my parents invested in the Marriott Vacation Club where we now stay regularly when we visit Disneyland Paris.

-Disneyland Hotel: This is obviously the most expensive option as it is the fanciest hotel in the resort and its at the gates of the park.
+Disneyland Hotel: Currently under a total refurbishment with no known re=opening date.
+Before the refurb the luxury hotel was cosy with beautiful Disney touches at every turn.
+The most expensive option as it is the fanciest hotel in the resort and its at the gates of the park.
 For these reasons it's so amazing to stay in especially if it's a special occasion.
-Dinner at Invention the Buffet Restaurant in the Hotel is Character Dining and well worth the price tag to meet all of Mickey's pals!
+Dinner at what was Inventions the Buffet Restaurant in the Hotel was Character Dining and well worth the price tag to meet all of Mickey's pals!
+I'm hoping they bring this back as something similar when it reopens!
 The luxury and magic of this Hotel is an absolute treat!

 Marriott Village Ille de France: For my family this is our favorite place to stay, especially in the summer as it has a gorgeous outside pool and lovely gardens.
 We like the Marriott Vacation Club because you stay in a house or apartment with a kitchen so we can make breakfast in the mornings and come back and make dinners after park close.
 There is a shuttle that goes to the parks as well as a public bus which also goes to the nearby shopping centre.